giandex/patches/README.md

 # patches
-Patch for the source code of the software that must be compiled for slackbuilds in Slackware -current
+Patches for the source code of the software that must be compiled for slackbuilds in Slackware -current